TCFD

 Strategy

 Our risk analysis has identified climate change as one of the most critical issues to be addressed.
 We have formulated mitigation plans to respond to the identified risks and opportunities.
 We determined that a detailed analysis of climate change was needed.
-A scenario analysis (year 2030, region: global ) was conducted and mitigation plans to address the risks and opportunities were identified.
+In 2023, the target year was expanded to 2030 and 2050, and the quantitative analysis was re-examined and key risks and opportunities were re-identified, including items that were deemed immaterial and excluded from the analysis in 2021.
 This work was achieved by the TCFD Working Group in cooperation with the board of directors and each business unit from 2021 onwards.

 Analysis was conducted for both scenarios (A 1.5°C/2°C and 4°C in global temperatures) as they would affect the beverage business, our primary business segment.